Tawseef-Reza/Tawseef-Reza/README.md

 - Hello!
-My name is Tawseef Reza, a 16 year old currently enrolled in Stuyvesant Highschool 📚 and interested in coding 💻.
+My name is Tawseef Reza, a part of the Stony Brook Class of 2028
-- I'm currently learning javascript on my own through several sources.
+Languages:
+- Python
+- Javascript (React and MERN Stack)
+- C# (along with the Unity Game Engine)
+- Java
 - Email: tawseefrezahome@gmail.com 📧